edalorzo/fundamental-programming/README.rst

     /**
      * Saving money into the savings account increases its balance by the saved amount.
      *
-     * In order that the saving succeed, the final account balance must represent a positive amount of money *
+     * In order that the saving operation succeeds the final account balance must represent a positive amount of money.
+     *
      * At any point in time the final balance of the saving accounts may never be smaller than 0.
      *